ETHZ-RobotX/SuperMegaBot/docs/rss-tutorials/index.md

 * Table of contents
 {:toc}

+## Path Planning Tutorial
+The necessary steps to prepare for the path planning tutorial are described [on this page](path_planning_tutorial_preparations.md).

 ## Mapping Tutorial
 Please follow the steps provided in the [installation documentation](mapping_tutorial_preparations.md) of the mapping tutorial.